genomicsclass/book/pages/finalViz.md

 ## EpiViz

-The epivizr package is capable of substantial feats of data integration and higher-level data interactivity.
+The *[epivizr](http://bioconductor.org/packages/epivizr)* package interacts with the [epiviz](https://epiviz.github.io/) system and is capable of substantial feats of data integration and higher-level data interactivity.